Solar installation timeline in Perth: from quote to first generation

 Timeline: 2–6 weeks.

-Confirm equipment availability: Supply chain issues can add lead time to inverters or panels.
+Confirm equipment availability.
+Supply chain issues can add lead time to inverters or panels.
 Ask your installer for the lead time on the specific equipment quoted.

 Calculate your savings